 JAPAN HOUSE LONDON PRESENTS PROTOTYPING IN TOKYO: ILLUSTRATING DESIGN-LED INNOVATION

-Forget Alexa, Siri and driverless vacuum cleaners, ‘Prototyping in Tokyo: Illustrating Design-Led Innovation’ will bring to London prototypes such as ‘Ready to Crawl’, a series of robots which are 'born' fully formed just like a living thing, with all of their parts created at the same time, fully assembled, and with form and movement closely mirroring living things.
+Forget Alexa, Siri and driverless cars, ‘Prototyping in Tokyo: Illustrating design-led innovation’ brings to London prototypes such as ‘Ready to Crawl’, a series of robots which are 'born' fully formed just like a living thing, with all of their parts created at the same time, fully assembled, and with form and movement closely mirroring living things.

-Visitors will learn the stories behind the prototypes.
-They will be able to touch and interact with select displays, offering a glimpse of the structures and textures of the future.
+Visitors learn the stories behind the prototypes.
+They can touch and interact with select displays, offering a glimpse of the structures and textures of the future.
 The three core exhibit themes include:

 - Additive Manufacturing: Taking prototyping to the next level with 3D-printing which has allowed engineers and designers to create infinitely more complex prototypes with textures and the “feeling of the future.”

 - Bio-Likeness Robots: Beyond metal and motors, Japanese researchers explore adding life-like motion and behaviour to robots, giving the impression of intelligence; for example, the robot ‘Apostroph’ examines the mechanisms that allow living organisms to stand.

 - Prosthetics: Various interpretations of the “expanded human body.”